 Find out about the help available for students who are disabled and who have special educational needs.
 Staff from the University Disability & Dyslexia Support Services will facilitate the session, alongside current students who access university support.

 Please come along to our Education subgroup to talk to other parents about special educational needs (SEN), swap useful information, and help us influence education policy – particularly the implementation of the SEN reforms – in Sheffield.
-This is a friendly and informal group, and new members are always welcome!
+This is a friendly and informal group, and new members are always welcome.
+No specialist knowledge required – being a parent is enough!
 No need to book, just turn up.